aspose-ocr/Aspose.OCR-Documentation/net/product-overview/supported-file-formats/_index.md

 **.EPUB** | Popular e-book file format
-**JSON**  | A popular open-standard format, widely used in software development and data exchange **XML**   | Extensible Markup Language, a universal format for most systems
+**JSON**  | A popular open-standard format, widely used in software development and data exchange **XML**   | Extensible Markup Language, a universal format for most systems **hOCR**  | Commonly used open standard format which includes extracted text and layout information for making searchable PDFs.